honeycombio/refinery/config.md

 A long timer; it represents the outside boundary of how long to wait before making the trace decision about an incomplete trace.
 Normally trace decisions (send or drop) are made when the root span arrives.
-Sometimes the root span never arrives (due to crashes or whatever), and this timer will send a trace even without having received the root span.
+Sometimes the root span never arrives (for example, due to crashes) and this timer ensures sending a trace even without having received the root span.
-If you have particularly long-lived traces you should increase this timer.
+If particularly long-lived traces are present in your data, then you should increase this timer.
-Note that this will also increase the memory requirements for refinery.
+Note that this increase will also increase the memory requirements for Refinery.

 - Eligible for live reload.
 - Type: `duration`